spokestack/spokestack.io/content/docs/React Native/nlu.md

 ## Usage

-When it comes time to classify an utterance, Spokestack's NLU does all the heavy lifting in the background thread and returns the classification result via an event body.
+When it comes time to classify an utterance, Spokestack's NLU does all the heavy lifting on a background thread and returns the classification result via an event body.

 First register the app to receive the `onClassification` event: